Frequently Asked Questions

 Kids get to participate in the Gan or Camp Limmud during the day, both included in the child registration fee.
 In the evenings, babysitting or Kids’ Night Out is available for an extra fee.
 Please see the Camp Limmud page for more details.

-We’ll set up a ride-share spreadsheet and send a link to all registered participants when registration closes on August 11.
+We’ll set up a ride-share spreadsheet and send a link to all registered participants when registration closes in August.

 Send a message to email@example.com to get plugged in to a volunteer team!